Last updated: April 2026

-It’s not a bacterium.
-It’s a yeast, and that distinction matters.
-Unlike bacterial probiotics, S. boulardii is naturally resistant to antibiotics, which is precisely why it’s useful during antibiotic treatment.
+It is not a bacterium.
+It is a yeast, and that distinction matters.
+Unlike bacterial probiotics, S. boulardii is naturally resistant to antibiotics, which is precisely why it is useful during antibiotic treatment.
 It survives where most other probiotics cannot.

-Here’s what the research actually shows about how it works, what it helps with, and how to use it.
+Here is what the research actually shows about how it works, what it helps with, where the evidence is strong, and where it is not.

 What Is Saccharomyces boulardii?